Who we are

-IOPS flexibly explores and organises around a broad vision of a future society.
-IOPS Vision centrally addresses:
+IOPS flexibly explores and organizes around a long-term vision of the broad features of a participatory society that centrally addresses:

-In order to give every member a proportional say in the decisions that affect them (self-management), IOPS is organised around a bottom-up structure, based on a federation of interconnected local, regional and national branches.
+To give every member a proportional say in decisions affecting them (self-management), we are organizing in a bottom-up structure, aiming to become a federation of local, regional and national branches.

-Local chapters have control over decisions that only affect them and proportional say in regional, national and international issues.
+Local chapters are self-managing and have proportional say in regional, national and international issues.

-IOPS is open for anyone wishing to join who shares the commitments in the organizational description and agrees to actively participate in the life of the organization.
+IOPS is open to anyone wishing to join who shares the commitments in the organizational description and wants to actively participate in the life of the organization.
 If you have any questions before joining, please see:

 Please bear in mind that, although we realize the utility of social media, we are critical of the corporations behind those websites.